komiamiko/ai-game-archive/2021-07A/backend/interface.md

 One per line.

-In general, instructions that cannot be carried out will be ignored, though the game runner will attempt to execute all of your instructions, in order.
+In many cases, the game runner will attempt to carry out your instructions as closely as possible, in order.
+For example, for move ship, target velocity is limited first by maximum velocity, and the change is then limited by maximum acceleration.
+If the ship does not exist or you do not control it, it does nothing.
+In general, only improperly formatted commands or commands not matching any of the specified allowed commands will cause your bot to forfeit the match on the basis of bad output.

 ## End of tick actions